Bannau Brycheiniog by Cycle | Day Two

 I would cycle a hundred feet, stop, rest, and repeat.

 And just as I thought I was nearing the top, the road dipped and WHAMMO!
-I was hit with an even steeper and longer hill.
+I was faced with an even steeper and longer hill.

-Half way up the hill and looking back down (image above).
+Partially up the hill and looking back (image above).

-Looking up at what I hoped was the last part of the hill (image above).
-I was pushing my bike at this point and even that was exhausting.
+Looking ahead at what I hoped was the last part of the hill (image above).
+Of course I was pushing my bike at this point, but even that was exhausting.

-Once at the top, the views across the valley were exceptional, but the clouds looked ominous.
+Once at the top, the views across the valley were lovely, but the clouds looked ominous.

-I lean my bike against a broken wall and just look.
+I leaned my bike against a broken wall just to look.

 But the road beckons and the hills call out my name, pulling me away, pulling me, pulling me.